HOME is an IP management technology from Lawo.

 The General tab includes general information about the device (on the left) and other settings (on the right).

-The Network Ports tab lists all of the device's active network ports.
-From here you can check the status of a port or edit its network settings.
+The Network Ports tab lists all of the device's network ports or, for HOME Apps, the network ports of the app server.
+From here you can check the status of a port or edit* its network settings.

 Connecting and Disconnecting Streams

-The "Stream Routing" page is used to manage all of the network's streaming connections.
+The 'Stream Routing' page in HOME is used to manage all of the network's streaming connections.
 From here you can connect a sender to a receiver, or interrogate the existing connections.

 • For each source and destination, there are two parts to the label: <device>/<sender> or <device>/<receiver>.